jarmstr/First-Programming-Project/README.md

    Date: February 22, 2011

-   Program: Sums two inputs in feet and inches outputs the result in feet and inches
+   Program: Sums two inputs in feet and inches and outputs the result in feet and inches

    Languages: C++